KiltedCode/khandaria-campaign/sessions/2019/2019-06-27-ref-dungeon-sub-adventurers.md

 knowledge: don't sleep. immune to fortitude, mind effects
 don't wait and attack while counting
-one surprise hit from `Belsarin`, one arrow and drops
+one surprise hit from `Belsaran`, one arrow and drops
 metal plate opens and gives 20 copper pieces
 exit door has ladder and says exit one way

 start checking other doors
 get to another room with wall all the way across
 20 feet tall, room is 50 feet
-`Belsarin` climbs wall, sees bag on other side
+`Belsaran` climbs wall, sees bag on other side
 bag has 20 copper pieces

 another room, completely blank